aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 ${CC} -v
 ${AR} -v

-After the above configuration is completed, follow the steps in the chapter [Using linux as the compiling environment](####using linux as the compiling environment) chapter to compile.
+After the above configuration is completed, follow the steps in the chapter [Using Linux as the Compiling Environment](#Using-Linux-as-The-Compiling-Environment) chapter to compile.

-##### A cross-compilation environment integrated with the module development environment
+##### A Cross-Compilation Environment Integrated with The Module Development Environment
 Some OpenCPU modules have integrated a supporting cross-compiler environment in the development environment provided by them, so that customers do not need to install a cross-compiler separately in the Linux system.
 This is especially convenient for developing application software on multiple modules of different models on a host computer without repeatedly switching the cross-compilation environment.

-###### The module development environment is compiled with GNU make
+###### The Module Development Environment is Compiled with GNU Make
 If the module development environment uses GNU make as the compilation project (makefiles in the source code directories at all levels), you can adjust the compilation configuration for the BoAT IoT Framework SDK and incorporate it into the integrated module development environment for compilation.

 Usually, the example of the customer code is provided in the module development environment, and the compilation configuration of the example code of the customer is included in the compilation system.First copy the \<SDKRoot\> directory (boatiotsdk is the directory name in the following example) to the source code in the module development environment, and then modify the Makefile in example directory, to add a target to compile BoAT IoT Framework SDK.